pharophy/engineering-managers-playbook/README.md

-# engineering-managers-playbook
+# Engineering Managers' Playbook
-Experience and guidance for new engineering managers along with some example documents and templates I've used myself
+Experience and guidance for new engineering managers along with some example documents and templates I've used myself.

+More coming soon!